 To get a strong pulse on your current strategy, consider going to a branch undercover, going through the process of requesting an appointment online, and tracking current wait times.

 Next, consider where you want your experience to be.
 Set some modest goals for improvements, along with a check-in date and tracking method.
-Ideally, aim for a wait time of five minutes or less — the average for the highest performers in the industry.
+Ideally, aim for a wait time of five minutes or less—the average for the highest performers in the industry.

-Tip 3.
-Reduce Long Queues with Fast Lanes
+3. Reduce Long Queues with Faster Lanes

 How can banks reduce long queues?
 One of the most effective strategies is to offer fast lanes — specialized lines that give members and customers more choices.
-Fast lanes present members and customers with two options: 1.) get in line for transactional-type services (like cash deposits, withdrawals, or exchanges) or 2.) get in line for an appointment.
+Fast lanes present members and customers with two options:

 With this queue management method, service times vary depending on the needs of the member or customer.
 Staffing is tailored to the wait times in each line, and members/customers are served based on priorities, rather than on a basic, first come first served basis.

-Tip 4.
-Offer Auto Sign-In for Pre-booked Appointments
+4. Offer Auto Sign-In for Pre-booked Appointments

 When you offer automatic sign-in for pre-booked appointments, this vision becomes a reality, allowing members and customers to check in easily from a tablet or kiosk.
-But here’s the catch — you’ll need to invest in the right tool to make it happen.
-And while some financial institutions use a simple tracing sign-in tool, there’s a better solution.
+But here’s the catch—you’ll need to invest in the right tool to make it happen.

 A queue management system with an integrated appointment booking system ties all systems together for a streamlined, seamless experience.
 Specialists get notifications on their calendars when members or customers check in, so queue management goes much more smoothly.
 In fact, financial institutions that use queue management tools enjoy a 75% reduction in appointment length and an average CSAT score of 97%.

-Tip 5.
-Give Customers Alternative Self-Serve Options
+5. Give Customers Alternative Self-Serve Options

 Banks and credit unions that offer high-quality support are more likely to retain members and customers.
 And when you offer the best support, 63% of customers say they’re unlikely to switch away from you, and 78% say they’ll return for similar services — which is what makes self-service options so important.